rinkikhandal/devtown-projects/README.md

 # Todo App

-The DevTown Todo App is a full-stack web application built with React and a complete backend.
+The __Todo App__ is a full-stack web application built with React and a complete backend.
 This project offers a comprehensive solution for managing tasks and to-dos efficiently.
 Whether you're a developer looking for a reference project or a user in need of an intuitive task management tool, the DevTown Todo App has you covered.

 ## Features
 __Task Creation__: Easily create and add tasks to your to-do list.<br/>